Skip to content

 Your team sat through a webinar last year.
 Two hours of someone sharing their screen and saying "any questions?" three times.
 A week later nobody remembered how to add a blog post.
 I build guided programs where people learn by doing real work on their own systems, not by watching someone else do it.

 I got hired as a staff writer at a small newspaper in southern Utah.
 Within a year I was running their entire digital presence.
 The same thing happened at every job after that.
 Copywriting gig turned into a training program for 50,000 teachers.
 Creative director role turned into analytics and data strategy.
-"Marketing Representative" at a fiber co-op turned into being the sole strategist, web developer, and brand architect for 30,500 members across two states.
+"Marketing Representative" at a fiber co-op turned into running strategy, web development, and brand architecture for 30,500 members across two states.

 The titles never described the work.
 The work was always the same: walk into a room, find the three things nobody's handling, handle them.